mifi/editly/README.md

 - If you get `Error: The specified module could not be found.`, try: `npm un -g editly && npm i -g --build-from-source editly` (see [#15](https://github.com/mifi/editly/issues/15))
 - If you get an error about gl returning null, see Requirements.
+- If you get an error `/bin/sh: pkg-config: command not found`, try to use newest Node.js LTS version

 ## See also